Looking Closely at Children

 The Story and the Reflection

-If you want to see a much more nuanced source, you can visit the inventors and experts at Kei Tua o te Pae, Assessment for Learning Early Childhood Exemplars from New Zealand / Aotearoa.
+If you want to see a more nuanced source, you can visit the inventors, experts, and extraordinary teachers at Kei Tua o te Pae, Assessment for Learning Early Childhood Exemplars from New Zealand / Aotearoa.

 Josie’s Drip